MicrosoftDocs/dynamics365smb-docs/business-central/sales-powerbi-sales-by-customer.md

 - [**Gross Profit**](sales-powerbi-sales-kpis.md#gross-profit)
 - [**Gross Profit Margin**](sales-powerbi-sales-kpis.md#gross-profit-margin)

-Click on the link for a KPI to learn more about what it means, how it is calculated, and what data was used in the calculations.
+Select the link for a KPI to learn more about what it means, how the report calculates it, and what data was used in the calculations.

 [!INCLUDE[powerbi-tip-track-kpis](includes/powerbi-tip-track-kpis.md)]

 ## Data used in the report

-The *Sales by Customer* report use data from the following tables in [!INCLUDE[prod_short](includes/prod_short.md)]
+The report uses data from the following tables in [!INCLUDE[prod_short](includes/prod_short.md)]:

 - Customer
 - Item